pmorie/node-documentation/README.writing_cartridges.md

 ##### Broker signals

 Your cartridge may provide a service that is consumed by multiple gears in one application.
-The system provides the orchestration neccessary for you to publish this service or services.
+OpenShift provides the orchestration neccessary for you to publish this service or services.

 * `ENV_VAR_REMOVE:` value

+*jwh: See Krishna when he is back in town.
+He wished to make changes in this area with the model refactor.*

 ## bin/runhook